 - When IR light is shone on the IR Led the -1Volt (approx.), created across the IR Led , results in approximately 5v at Pin 2. ( 4.1v – (-1v) = 5.1v ).

-As the signal from a TV remote is made up of spaces (no IR) and marks (modulated IR), this same pattern is now reflected at pin 2.
+As the signal from a TV remote is made up of spaces (no IR) and marks (IR carrier), this same pattern is now reflected at pin 2.
 Unlike standard Ir receivers, which are inverted, the spaces are presented as 0v and the marks are presented as pulses oscillating between 0v and 5v.
 Because the remote needs to be held very close to the IR Led to activate it, this circuit generally doesn’t suffer from interference as long as it is kept away for strong infrared sources such as direct sunlight.

 You should consider using this circuit if: